vxst/vxst/README.md

 I am an experienced software developer.
 I am a transgender woman.
 Before 2018, when my official gender was male, my name was Shan Ting(单挺).
-I’m actively looking for a full-time software engineer position outside China.
-Need visa sponsorship since I currently live in China.

-#### Skills
- * Algorithm and Mathematics
- * Programming in C++/Python/Golang/Node.js/Swift, with at least one 10k+ LOC project each
- * Pattern recognition, machine learning and deep learning (sklearn, PyTorch, TensorFlow and other tools)
- * High-performance computing, MPI and OpenMP, hotspots optimizing.

 #### Interested in
  * Music creation and production